Mimi Levin Lieber: Family

 Lieber married publisher Charles D. Lieber in Detroit in 1960.
 He became owner of Hebrew Publishing Company in 1980.
-They remained married until his passing in 2016.
+They remained married until his death in 2016.
 The couple had four children, including Janno Lieber who was appointed acting chairman and CEO of the New York Metropolitan Transportation Authority in 2021.

 Lieber's immediate and extended family have been and remain highly involved in public service and local, state, and national politics.
 Her father, Theodore Levin, was a United States district judge of the United States District Court for the Eastern District of Michigan.
 Her brother Charles Levin served as a Michigan Supreme Court Justice from 1973 to 1996.
 Another brother, Joseph Levin, was a candidate for a seat in the United States House of Representatives in 1974.
 In 1987, a third brother, Daniel Levin, and The Habitat Company which he runs were appointed receiver of the Chicago Housing Authority Scattered Site housing development program by the U.S. District Court in Chicago.
 Her paternal first cousin, Carl Levin, was a United States Senator from Michigan from 1979 to 2015, and another paternal first cousin, Sander Levin, was a United States Representative for Michigan's 12th District from 1983 to 2019.
 Sander's son Andy Levin has been the United States representative for Michigan's 9th district since 2019.
 Another cousin, Stephen Levin, represented the 33rd District in New York's City Council from 2010 to 2021.
 Her uncle, David Croll, mayor of Windsor, Ontario, was the first Jewish Senator in Canada.
 Sister-in-law Helene White has been a United States circuit judge of the United States Court of Appeals for the Sixth Circuit since 2008 and another sister-in-law, Fay Hartog-Levin, was U.S. ambassador to The Netherlands from 2009 to 2011.